Brobit/42xEsadhar/readme.md

 - [x] implement the machanic of dash
 - [ ] implement the camera changement direction with the right & left arrow
-- [ ] implement the changement of level with the up & dowm arrow
+- [ ] implement the changement of level with the up & down arrow
 - [ ] make cube ennemy ( 3 - 5 alive in the same time )
 - [ ] make them constantly lookAt the cube and make them move
 - [ ] fix them when there is a collision between the cube and the ennemy,